MohamedKarara11/HackerRank/README.md

 # HackerRank
-List of all HackerRank Python Challenges with answers.
+List of all HackerRank challengs for Python with answers.

 All questions can be found from https://www.hackerrank.com/domains/python
 <br>